How To Potty Train A Puppy Permanently! ULTIMATE Guide

 It’s always best practice to have your puppy in the same room as you when you sleep, preferably right next to your bed.

-This will cut down on their anxiety a lot, and you will have a greater chance of not being woken up by crying.
+This will cut down on their anxiety a lot, and you will have a higher chance of not being woken up by crying.

 Yes, at first, they will most likely cry, and you will need to get up out of bed to let them out to do their business.